-The Replace Terrain tool allows you to easily clean your data by removing surface objects that are not part of the elevation terrain in a few clicks.
+The Replace Terrain tool cleans your data by removing surface objects that are not part of the elevation terrain with just a few clicks.
 You can find the Replace Terrain button in the Tools group of the HOME tab.
-In this tab you can also find the Remove Object tool that delivers similar results in one click.
-Nevertheless, this high productivity tool should be used for relatively small and simple objects like machines and vehicles.

 Quick Usage Guide

-- Enable Replace Terrain mode by clicking on the Replace Terrain button in the Home tab.
+- Enable Replace Terrain mode by clicking on the Replace Terrain button.

-- Draw a polygon around the area you want to remove within the viewport with left-mouse click.
+- Use left-click to draw a polygon around the object you want to remove.

-- When the elevation terrain is fully cleaned up, exit the Replace Terrain mode by clicking on the Replace Terrain button in the Home tab or make a right click.
+- Once all objects are removed and cleaned from the elevation terrain, you can exit the Replace Terrain mode by clicking on the Replace Terrain button again or by right-clicking in the Viewport.

-- Removing machines that stand on a slope or a ditch where the Remove Object tool typically doesn't work.
+- Remove machines that stand on a slope or a ditch where the Remove Object tool typically doesn't work.

 Tips and Tricks

-- When the elevation terrain below the unexpected objects is very complex it makes sense to create a surface (eventually with breaklines) to modify the elevation terrain.
-Instead of using the Replace Terrain or Remove Object tools, you can create a surface according to your knowledge of the site that includes breaklines, field shots, or other survey items.
+- When the elevation terrain below objects is complex enough that creating terrain modifiers is more work than necessary, it makes sense to create a surface with breaklines and points to modify the elevation terrain.
+Instead of using the Replace Terrain or Remove Object tools, you can create a surface TIN on the terrain that ignores the objects that are resting on the terrain.
 You can then use the Modify Terrain button available in the Terrain section of the TOOLS tab to create a Terrain Modifier.
-This workflow may be useful when conveyor arms cross quarry high walls.
-Have a look to that video to learn how to create surface with breaklines.
+This workflow method may be useful when conveyor arms cross quarry high walls.

-- The terrain modification may be deleted and you can come back to your original elevation data by turning off the Terrain Modifier within the project view.
+- The terrain modifications you make using the Replace Terrain tool can always be removed, and you can return to your original elevation data by turning off the Terrain Modifiers within the Project View.